In this article:

 Regardless of the type of anxiety disorder, the symptoms can be managed and, for some people, can resolve completely over time.
 Untreated disorders can lead to worsening symptoms and an increased risk of other illnesses.

-If patients prefer natural or holistic approaches, other treatments can be used alone or in combination with prescription medicines:
+If patients prefer natural or holistic approaches, they can be used alone or in combination with prescription medicines:

-- Balanced diet: For some people with an underlying medical condition, changes in the diet and nutrition may also be helpful.
-(8)(9)
+- For some people with an underlying medical condition, changes in the diet and nutrition may also be helpful.
+(12)(13)

-However, it is best to practice these techniques regularly when the body is in a relaxed state so that the brain recognizes this as what you do when you feel “healthy and normal.”
+However, it is best to practice these techniques regularly when the body is in a relaxed state so that the brain recognizes them as what you do when you feel “healthy and normal.”